Home Blog Get Class A CDL

 Conclusion

-The path to learning how to get a Class A CDL is a marathon, not a sprint.
-It takes about 4 to 8 weeks if you are focused.
+The path to how to get a Class A CDL is a marathon, not a sprint.
+It takes about 4 to 8 weeks if you are focused and have the money for training.
+The five steps are straightforward: medical card, permit, training, skills test, and license issuance.

 Explore More Practice Tests